NipunMendes/ABC-Laboratories/README.md

 Navigate to the backend directory.
 Configure the MySQL database settings in application.properties.

-#Run the following commands to create the MySQL database:
+Run the following commands to create the MySQL database: mysql -u your_username -p
-bash
-mysql -u your_username -p

-#sql
+sql
 CREATE DATABASE appointment_scheduling;

 Exit the MySQL shell:
-sql
 exit;

 #Run the Spring Boot application: